ngxson/wllama/README.md

 Cases where we want to split the model:
 - Due to [size restriction of ArrayBuffer](https://stackoverflow.com/questions/17823225/do-arraybuffers-have-a-maximum-length), the size limitation of a file is 2GB.
 If your model is bigger than 2GB, you can split the model into small files.
-- Even with a small model, splitting into chunks allows the browser to download multiple chunks in parallel, thus making downloading process faster.
+- Even with a small model, splitting into chunks allows the browser to download multiple chunks in parallel, thus making the download process a bit faster.

 We use [gguf-split tool](https://github.com/ggerganov/llama.cpp/tree/master/examples/gguf-split) to split a big gguf file into smaller files: